 - Runs (any intensity) >2.5 hours: 60-90 grams of carbohydrate per hour

 Carbohydrates during long runs can come from a single type of sports nutrition or a combination.
 I recommend combining (such as gels and sports drinks) when you are aiming for 50 or more grams of carbohydrates per hour.
+(If these amounts sound daunting, listen to this episode of the Tread Lightly Podcast for practical guidance on how to actually eat that much during a run!)

 5. Supplement Cautiously and Deliberately